Shop Historical Rugs in Atlanta, GA

 As the markets expanded and with the lack of copyrights or any other controls, rugs with patterns or adaptation of patterns from many of these places started coming to the markets made in other places.
 In order to identify a rug, we refer to the order of the words we use.
 For instance, Indo-Heriz in which the first word identifies the country of origin as ‘India’ and the second word refers to its design as being Heriz.
 Since the village of Heriz is in northwest Iran, it means this is a Persian Heriz design rug made in India and it is not a genuine Persian Heriz.
 An Egyptian Agra refers to a rug that has an Indian Agra design made in Egypt.
 The value of a rug is affected by where exactly it is made among other criteria.
 We have seen a healthy output of handmade rugs from India, Pakistan, China, Egypt, etc. in the past thirty years, which provides variety in selection, availability, and price point.

 There are numerous sources, in print and online, to read about this beautiful art form.
-The following publications can be of great benefit and a good start for those of you who would like to get more in-depth knowledge of handmade rugs.
+The following publications can be a good start for those of who would like to get more in-depth knowledge of handmade rugs.

 - The Persian Carpet by Cecil Edwards.
 He traveled extensively throughout Iran during the late1930s and produced the first scholarly publication on the carpets of Persia.